 The place to look for sounds is called a “sound effects library.”
 It’s exactly how it sounds – all the sound effect files are cataloged so you can search by words.
 It’s sort of like Google for sound effects.
 There’s a lot of free online sound fx libraries for educational/personal use.
 Some of my favorite free ones are:

 You have to get creative searching for sounds sometimes and that’s where this gets fun.
 Let’s say you want to make the sound of an alien spaceship.
 We don’t have real recordings of alien spaceships so how do you create one?
 You could search a sound fx library and get lucky and find some alien or spaceship sounds someone else created.

-Or, you could ask yourself, “what else does an alien spaceship sound like?”
+Or, you could ask yourself, “what else could an alien spaceship sound like?”
 You could try searching for sounds like “buzz,” “spin,” or “whoosh” and see what you find.
-Sometimes it takes a combination to get something that works.
+Sometimes it takes a combination (called “layering”) to come up with something you like.
 Maybe some underwater bubbles added to a refrigerator buzz and a weed wacker would work.

 With the dinosaurs, I had some decent dinosaur sounds but I probably would have also searched for “roar” (like a bears or lion) for the big ones.
 Little dinosaurs might sound like birds (crows or parrots come to mind).

 Your software might be able to do effects like pitch shift or reverse to come up with some creative sounds, too.